Rohan0497/PII_Classification/Readme.md

 7. **Custom Text Inference**

-To run the inference script on a custom piece of text, use the following command structure.
-Replace /path/to/output_directory with the actual directory path where you want the inference results to be saved, and replace Your input text here with the text you want to analyze:

     ```bash
-    python custom_inference.py --outputdir /path/to/output_directory --text "Your input text here"
+    python custom_inference.py --modelpath /path to best model --outputdir /path to output_directory --text "Your input text here"
     ```

+    ```bash
+    modelpath = ./ouput_dir/model/best_model  .
+Use this path if you are using model from google drive link
+    ```

+   To run the inference script on a custom piece of text, use the following command structure.
+Replace /path/to/output_directory with the actual directory path where you want the inference results to be saved,
+    and replace Your input text here with the text you want to analyze.

 ### Assumptions
 The model deals  with text data.